jeremy-compostella/home-manager/README.md

 I have defined two measurable goals:

 1. The electric car should be charged at 100% with solar produced energy
-2. The home energy consumption (including the car charger) must be covered at more than 65% by the solar energy
+2. The home energy consumption (including the car charger) must be covered at more than two third by the solar energy

-As of today, between `June 2021` and `March 2022`, the entire home energy consumption has been covered by solar energy at `65%`.
+As of today, between `June 2021` and `March 2022`, the entire home energy consumption has been covered by solar energy at `66%`.

 The following diagram represents the distribution of the energy consumption of my home per month since I started this project.
 It also includes the per-month ratio of energy used which originated from the solar panels (in light blue).